RohitBandaru/rohitbandaru.github.io/_posts/2025-09-28-Foundation-Models-for-Robotics-VLA.md

 This is an ability of vision language models (VLMs) and is not necessarily tied to robotics.
 VLMs refer to multimodal language models that can process visual and text inputs.
 Testing embodied reasoning simply involves prompting VLMs about images.
 Classical computer vision tasks like object detection and multi-view correspondence fall under embodied reasoning.
 These tasks are all expressed as language prompts.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/er_tasks.png" alt="Gemini Robotics embodied reasoning examples" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2503.20020" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/er_tasks.png" alt="Gemini Robotics embodied reasoning examples" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2503.20020" %}

 Embodied reasoning can also be tested through visual question answering.
 These questions test the understanding required to interact with the environment.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/embodied_reasoning.png" alt="Gemini Robotics visual question answering examples" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2503.20020" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/embodied_reasoning.png" alt="Gemini Robotics visual question answering examples" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2503.20020" %}

 In addition to general physical reasoning, we can take advantage of world knowledge to make decisions.
 For example, we could ask a robot to pick up a healthy snack in the kitchen.
 The world knowledge in the VLM would be used to figure out how to execute this ambiguous command.

 Applying VLMs means that robotics can take advantage of advances in LLM capabilities.
 For example, we can take advantage of the impressive recent progress made in LLM reasoning and test-time compute.
 We can prompt the VLM to output a reasoning trace which allows it to better solve an embodied reasoning problem.

-{% include figure.liquid loading="eager" path="assets/img/blog/vla/reasoning_trace.png" alt="Gemini Robotics reasoning trace example" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2503.20020" %}
+{% include figure.liquid loading="lazy" path="assets/img/blog/vla/reasoning_trace.png" alt="Gemini Robotics reasoning trace example" class="img-fluid mx-auto d-block" width=600 source="https://arxiv.org/abs/2503.20020" %}

 Gemini Robotics introduces an [Embodied Reasoning QA (](https://github.com/embodiedreasoning/ERQA)ERQA) benchmark that measures the embodied reasoning capabilities of LLMs.
 This benchmark requires no fine-tuning and works with any VLM.
 For models intended for embodied AI applications, performance results on this or other embodied reasoning benchmarks ([EmbodiedBench](https://embodiedbench.github.io/), [EAR-Bench](https://github.com/ZJU-REAL/OmniEmbodied)) should be reported.